 You can use the

-fast-4.9 channel to upgrade from a previous minor version of OKD.
+fast-4.9 channel to update from a previous minor version of OKD.

 Releases are added to the